MicrosoftDocs/OfficeDocs-Enterprise/Enterprise/multi-geo-capabilities-in-exchange-online.md

 description: "Expand your Office 365 presence to multiple geographic regions with multi-geo capabilities in Exchange Online."
 ---

-# Multi-Geo capabilities in Exchange Online in Office 365
+# Multi-Geo capabilities in Exchange Online

 Multi-Geo capabilities in Office 365 enable a single tenant to span multiple geographic locations (Geos).
 When Multi-Geo capabilities are enabled, customers can select the location of Exchange Online mailbox content (data at rest) on a per-user basis.